ArmanKhanTech/Medicomm/README.md

     Online Payment with Razorpay.
   </li>
   <li>
-    Check Availiblity using Pincode.
+    Check Availability using Pincode.
   </li>
   <li>
     Search (by name, type, category or use).
   </li>
   <li>
-    Submit Grieviances.
+    Submit Grievances.
   </li>
   <li>
-    SignUp and LogIn
+    Signup and Login
   </li>
 </ol>